cryptostorm/cryptostorm_client_configuration_files/mac/README.md

 -- Just download and install - Hassle free! --

-How-to: Cryptostorm VPN access via the Tunnelblick OpenVPN client on OS X
+<b>How-to: Cryptostorm VPN access via the Tunnelblick OpenVPN client on OS X</b>

 1. Download .ovpn file(s)
 2. Double click each .ovpn file in order to initiate Tunnelblick installation of the cstorm configuration